-The appraisers have been provided with title work pertaining to the subject property.
-The commitment was issued by Absolute Title, Inc., and dated June 19, 2019.
+The appraisers have been provided with title work pertaining to the subject property, which is set forth at exhibit A. The commitment was issued by Absolute Title, Inc., and dated May 20, 2019.
+According to the client, the policy encompasses the entire property, which comprises four legally described parcels.
 Based upon the title work, it does not appear that there are any easements or outstanding liens and encumbrances that may preclude clear title or adversely affect the subject's market value.
 For the purposes of this appraisal, it is presumed that any easements or restrictions to clear title consist only of typical utility easements that do not preclude normal development of the site and have no influence on the subject's market value.